 After spending years working and raising families, it’s time to let the creativity flow.
 Many seniors discover hidden artistic talents they never knew they had.
 Now is the time to indulge the creative side with drawing, painting, sculpture or simply relaxing with some crayons and an adult coloring book.
 Provide all the necessary supplies and let them know the focus is on having fun, not creating a masterpiece.

 Volunteer for a Good Cause

 Many seniors find volunteering to be just the outlet they need to stay engaged with the community.
 Local organizations are always looking for qualified, reliable volunteers and seniors fit the bill perfectly.
 If lack of transportation is an issue, look into the free or reduced fee dial-a-ride services.

 Countless studies have shown lifelong learning to be one of the keys to health and longevity.
 Did you know that many community colleges offer classes specifically for seniors?
 Or if you’d rather mix it up and get the younger generation’s perspective, consider auditing a regular college class.
 Whatever you choose to study, you’re sure to learn something new and make some friends, while offering the valuable insight of your life experience.

 TV or Movie Marathon

 While many seniors are happy to keep up with the latest season of Game of Thrones, others prefer the memories and nostalgia provided by classic movies and TV shows.
-The streaming service Hulu now offers full seasons of such classics as the Dick Van Dyke Show, I Love Lucy and the Mary Tyler Moore Show, along with countless familiar movie favorites.
+Hulu now offers full seasons of such classics as the Dick Van Dyke Show, I Love Lucy and the Mary Tyler Moore Show, along with countless familiar movies.
 If streaming video isn’t your thing, many libraries offer full seasons of old shows on DVD which can be borrowed for free.